tink-crypto/tink/README.md

 Tink is a cryptographic library.
 The design goals are:

-*   **Easy** Tink provides APIs that are simple and easy to use correctly.
+*   **Simplicity** Tink provides APIs that are simple and easy to use correctly.
 Most cryptographic operations such as data encryption, digital signatures, etc.  can be done with only a few lines of code.

 *   **Security** Tink reduces common cryptographic pitfalls with user-centered design, careful implementation and code reviews, and extensive testing.